Euroregion Elbe/Labe

 Opening hours

-Monday to Friday 10 am. to 6 pm., Saturday 2 pm to 6 pm, Saturday 2 pm public tour of the treasure chamber
+Monday to Friday 10 am - 6 pm, Saturday 2 pm - 6 pm, Saturday 2 pm public and free guided tour

 Prices